ryceg/wedding/index.md

 hide_last_modified: true
 ---

-We are getting married.
-If you're on this site, we probably invited you.
-For the nitty-gritty, take a look at the [details](./details.md) of our special day.
+We are getting married!
+Here's a [brief story of how we met](./about.md).

+Here's a reminder of the [details](./details.md) of our special day.

-If you are desperate to get us something other than your company, take a look at the [registry](./registry.md).
+We don't expect gifts, however, if you do want to get us something other than your company, take a look at the [registry](./registry.md).

-If you only know one of us, there's a brief overview of us [here](./about.md).

-This website will be updated with the pictures from the wedding after the event.

 Thank you so much for being a part of our lives- we cannot wait to celebrate with you :)